VivekaAryan/Cancer-classfiication-using-MLflow-and-DVC/README.md

         - __Model Training__: Trains the model for a set number of epochs and validation steps.
         - __Model Saving__: Saves the trained model to config.trained_model_path.

+Note: The model could be large.
+Make sure you use [Git Large File Storage](https://git-lfs.com/) to push the model.

 #### 5.4.
 Model Evaluation:

 The ```Evaluation``` class is designed to handle the evaluation process of a trained TensorFlow model for the ```ChestCancerClassification``` project.
 This class includes methods to set up a validation data generator, load a trained model, evaluate the model, save the evaluation scores, and log the evaluation results into MLflow.